 Better Quality Headlines with Expanded Length

-Moving from 25 characters to a total of 60 characters in the headline provides a great opportunity to more easily include a desired call-to-action in the headline of the ad.
+Moving from 25 characters to a total of 60 characters in the headline provides a great opportunity to more easily include the desired call-to-action in the headline of the ad.
 Since the headline is the most prominent part of the ad, this addition could help to increase the effectiveness of the ad.

 More Flexibility in the Description Line

 How many times have you been writing text ads, only to find that it is next to impossible to effectively utilize all 35 characters in Description Line 1 because a long word or phrase has to be moved to Description Line 2 due to the character constraints?
 By combining the Description Lines 1 & 2 into one Description Line, AdWords has made it easier to use all the characters within the Description Line.
-Plus, you get the bonus of 10 extra characters!
+Plus, you get a bonus of 10 extra characters!

 Three words … First Mover Advantage.
 While the product is currently in beta for AdWords, and yes, there are already advertisers utilizing the new ad variations, the new format is new enough that you should be able to take advantage of the increased ad space and character limitations before some of your other competitors do.

 Our accounts have seen some definite benefits since enabling Expanded Text Ads.
-Over a 30-day period, we have seen CTR increase by 3%.
+Over a 30-day period, we have seen the CTR increase by 3%.
 The extra characters have allowed us to increase keywords usage and ad relevancy, which has made an impact on our Quality Score and average CPCs.
-We have also seen an increase propensity to convert through the new Expanded Text Ads, which could be due to the stronger calls-to-action that we have been including in the ads.
+We have also seen an increased propensity to convert through the new Expanded Text Ads, which could be due to the stronger calls-to-action that we have been including in the ads.